DavidRambo/dnr-hugo/content/post/eternal_temporal_dialectic_whitehead.md

 entities; he says only that no particular reference is *necessary*.
 The eternal object is that entity felt in such a way that it does not necessitate reference to one definite actual entity.
-That is the whole point of conceptual valuation (the fourth categorial obligation, though I find the fifth, which is conceptual reversion, to be necessary as well).
+That is the whole point of conceptual valuation (the fourth categoreal obligation, though I find the fifth, which is conceptual reversion, to be necessary as well).
 There is no separate set of eternal objects here, subsisting timelessly.
 They are not \"real\" in and of themselves.
 All eternal objects are derived from actuality, from the temporal world (this is Dewey\'s proposal, which Allan takes up).
-They are the metaphysically general case of \"derivative abstraction.\" Their reality always depends upon concrescence and does not presuppose a nontemporal, timeless world as counterpart to the temporal world of definite actual entities.
+They are the metaphysically general case of \"derivative abstraction.\" Their reality always depends upon concrescence and does not presuppose a non-temporal, timeless world as counterpart to the temporal world of definite actual entities.
 Nor does it presuppose a primordial actual entity.
 (I agree with Allan\'s critique of such a primordial actual entity, and I would further say